This site is dedicated to Army Firefighters and the Fire apparatus they used.

 |

-During the 1930s most fire equipment used at Army installations was constructed at the Quartermaster Corps Motor
+During the 1930s most fire equipment used at Army installations was constructed at the

-Transport Shop at Camp Holabird, in Baltimore, Maryland.
-Scores of pumpers and crash trucks were produced there
+Quartermaster Corps Motor Transport Shop at Camp Holabird, in Baltimore, Maryland.
+Scores of

-and shipped to camps stateside and overseas.
-The Quartermasters Corps had been responsible for all Army fire
+The Quartermasters Corps had been responsible for all Army fire protection since the 1800s.

-With war on the horizon, in 1939, the QMC started to plan for the Army's wartime firefighting needs.
-New camps and
+With war on the horizon, in 1939, the QMC started to plan for the Army's wartime firefighting

-post would be constructed and exsisting installations would be rebuilt and enlarged.
-New arsenals, airfields, and
+needs.
+New camps and post would be constructed and exsisting installations would be rebuilt and

-related compunds would all require hugh numbers of new fire apparatus.
-This demand for fire trucks far surpassed
+enlarged.
+New arsenals, airfields, and related compunds would all require hugh numbers of new

-what the QM Depot at Camp Holabird could produce.
-The Army turned to the nations fire apparatus manufacturers to
+could produce.
+The Army turned to the nations fire apparatus manufacturers to supply this much

-supply this much needed equipment.
+needed equipment.

-Prior to the war the QMC developed a system for classifying it's fire apparatus with 4 general classes of fire trucks.
+Prior to the war the QMC developed a system for classifying it's fire apparatus with 4 general

-In November 1941 the responsibility for Army fire protection was transferred to the Army Corps of Engineers.
-The
+In November 1941 the responsibility for Army fire protection was transferred to the Army Corps of

-COE maintained the classification system of fire equipment and expanded on it as new types of fire trucks were
+Engineers.
+The COE maintained the classification system of fire equipment and expanded on it as

-developed and placed in the field.
-Hundreds of contracts for fire apparatus and fire fighting equipment were
+new types of fire trucks were developed and placed in the field.
+Hundreds of contracts for fire

-awarded to fire truck manufacturers.
+apparatus and fire fighting equipment were awarded to fire truck manufacturers.

 By wars end the following classes of fire apparatus were being used.